Common Cold is one of the common upper respiratory tract diseases.

 - Influenza virus

-- Human respiratory syncytial virus, and
+- The human respiratory syncytial virus, and

 - Cold is highly contagious and viral.
 Especially, Trives in the low humidity zones.
 It is quick to spread to other members of the family.